wp-plugins/wpglobus/trunk/readme.txt

 = Do you plan to support WooCommerce, EDD, other e-Commerce plugins? =

 * Yes, we do.
 Currently working on WC.
 Other plugins will follow.

+= Is it possible to set the user's language automatically based on IP and/or browser language?

+* In one of the future versions, we plan to detect the browser language.
+It's already in our backlog.
+* As for the IP, while we know the technology and have used it in several projects, we believe it should not be a part of WPGlobus Core.
+There are plugins that can detect country by IP.
+Besides, country or residence and language is not the same, so using GeoIP might not always be the best idea...

 = How do I contribute to WPGlobus? =